-The Jazz is highly maneuverable, executing quick turns or stops may eject the driver or passengers from the boat possibly causing injury or death.
+The Reflexx is highly maneuverable, executing quick turns or stops may eject the driver or passengers from the boat possibly causing injury or death.
 Shifting from forward to reverse at high speed may cause the boat to be filled with water.
+If the boat fills with water be sure all the water has been pumped from the bilge before resuming normal operation or the engine may be damaged.